Pedromrv/newsapp/README.md

 # News App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project use the [New York Times API](https://developer.nytimes.com/apis)

 ### Home:
 Input + button to enter your user name.